unixorn/awesome-zsh-plugins/README.md

 * [dotfiles](https://github.com/vladmyr/dotfiles-plugin) - Keep your dotfiles in sync across multiple machines using `git`.
 * [dotpyvenv](https://github.com/jeanpantoja/dotpyvenv) - Automagically switch to a python virtual environment located (that you previously have created with virtualenv program) in a directory named `.pyvenv` when you `cd` into a directory.
 * [dropbox](https://github.com/zpm-zsh/dropbox) - A dropbox plugin for ZSH that provides `dropbox-cli` and `dropbox-uploader` commands.
+* [drupal](https://github.com/yhaefliger/zsh-drupal) - Adds aliases for common tasks and also tab-completion for `drush`.
+Inspired by [Artisan](https://github.com/jessarcher/zsh-artisan).
 * [dune-quotes](https://github.com/brokendisk/dune-quotes) - Random Dune quote generator plugin.
 * [duration](https://github.com/rtakasuke/zsh-duration) - Displays command duration if it exceeds a user-settable run time.
 * [dwim](https://github.com/oknowton/zsh-dwim) - Attempts to predict what you will want to do next.
 It provides a key binding (control-u) that will replace the current (or previous) command line with the command you will want to run next.